Home

 Our new high flow pistons give us the ability to tune some stock shocks to work better then an aftermarket shock.

-More flow equals a greater range of dampening I.E. Plusher rider with good bottoming resistance.
+More flow equals a greater range of dampening I.E. More plush ride with good bottoming resistance.

-The fronts will benefit you in a little less are fatigue in long races and a little less stress on your frame and front suspension components.
+The fronts will benefit you in a little less arm fatigue in long races and a little less stress on your frame and front suspension components.

 The rear offers noticeably better ride quality.